 The TAP is vital because it provides the IRS with the taxpayers’ perspective as well as recommendations for improvement.

-The Internal Revenue Service seeks civic-minded volunteers to serve on the Taxpayer Advocacy Panel (TAP), a federal advisory committee that listens to taxpayers, identifies major taxpayer concerns, and makes recommendations for improving IRS service and customer satisfaction.
+The Internal Revenue Service is seeking civic-minded volunteers to serve on the Taxpayer Advocacy Panel (TAP), a federal advisory committee that listens to taxpayers, identifies major taxpayer concerns and makes recommendations for improving IRS service and customer satisfaction.

-The TAP provides a forum for taxpayers to raise concerns about IRS service and offer suggestions for improvement.
-The TAP reports annually to the Secretary of the Treasury, the Commissioner of Internal Revenue, and National Taxpayer Advocate.
-The Office of the Taxpayer Advocate is an independent organization within the IRS that provides support for and oversight over TAP.
+The TAP reports annually to the Secretary of the Treasury, the Commissioner of the Internal Revenue Service and the National Taxpayer Advocate.
+The Office of the Taxpayer Advocate is an independent organization within the IRS that provides support for and oversight over the TAP.

-“In trying to comply with an increasingly complex tax system, taxpayers may find they need different services than the IRS is currently providing,” said Nina E. Olson, the National Taxpayer Advocate.
-“The TAP is vital because it provides the IRS with the taxpayers’ perspective as well as recommendations for improvement.
-This helps the IRS deliver the best possible service to assist taxpayers in meeting their tax obligations.”
+“In trying to comply with an increasingly complex tax system, taxpayers may find they need different services than the IRS is currently providing,” said Nina E. Olson, National Taxpayer Advocate.
+“The TAP is vital because it provides the IRS with the taxpayers’ perspective and suggestions for improvement.
+This helps the IRS deliver better service to assist taxpayers in meeting their tax obligations.”

-The TAP includes members from all 50 states, the District of Columbia, and Puerto Rico, and one member from abroad who represents U.S. taxpayers living overseas.
-Each member is appointed to represent the interests of taxpayers in his or her geographic location, as well as taxpayers as a whole.
+The TAP includes members from all 50 states, the District of Columbia and Puerto Rico, plus one member abroad.
+This member represents U.S. taxpayers living overseas.
+Each member is appointed to represent the interests of taxpayers in his or her geographic location as well as taxpayers as a whole.

-TAP is seeking members or alternates in the following locations:
+The TAP is seeking members in the following locations:

 - North Dakota

-Federal advisory committees are required to select members that represent a balance of perspectives.
-As such, individuals from underrepresented groups, Native Americans and non-tax professionals, are encouraged to apply.
-However, all timely applications from the locations listed above will be considered.
+Federal advisory committees are required to select members who represent a balance of perspectives.
+As such, individuals from under-represented groups, such as Native Americans and non-tax professionals, are encouraged to apply.
+However, all timely applications will be considered.

-Applications for TAP will be accepted through May 16, 2016.
-Applicants must apply online at http://www.usajobs.gov.
+Applications for the TAP will be accepted through April 24, 2017.
+Interested individuals must apply online at http://www.usajobs.gov.

-For additional information about TAP or the application process, visit http://www.improveirs.org or call 888-912-1227 (a toll-free call) and select option number 5.
-Callers outside of the U.S. and U.S. territories may call 214-413-6523 (not a toll-free call).
-The TAP staff may also be reached via email at taxpayeradvocacypanel(at)irs(dot)gov for assistance.
+For additional information about the TAP or the application process, visit http://www.improveirs.org and select the “Join TAP” tab or call 888-912-1227 and select option five.
+Those interested can also contact the TAP staff at taxpayeradvocatepanel(at)irs(dot)gov. Callers outside the U.S. and U.S. territories should call 214-413-6523 (not a toll-free call).